roguh/roguh.github.io/intro_to_cs.equipo.1127/intro_to_cs.md

 Route 1: use visual studio code and nice collaboration plugins (GitHub)

 Route 2: use websites like CodingBat and other online coding platforms

+# JavaScript

+magically somehow friendlier than Python, but [I don't like the language](https://www.destroyallsoftware.com/talks/wat)

+Learn from Mike Bostock, https://observablehq.com/